tekintian/dlnpc/README.md

 * `REUSE_PRIVATE_KEYS` - Set it to `true` to make simp_le reuse previously generated private key for each certificate instead of creating a new one on certificate renewal.
 Recommended if you intend to use HPKP.

-* The `com.github.tekintian.lnpc.nginx_proxy` label - set this label on the nginx-proxy container to tell the docker-letsencrypt-nginx-proxy-companion container to use it as the proxy.
+* The `com.github.tekintian.dlnpc.nginx_proxy` label - set this label on the nginx-proxy container to tell the dlnpc container to use it as the proxy.

-* The `com.github.tekintian.lnpc.docker_gen` label - set this label on the docker-gen container to tell the docker-letsencrypt-nginx-proxy-companion container to use it as the docker-gen when it's split from nginx (separate containers).
+* The `com.github.tekintian.dlnpc.docker_gen` label - set this label on the docker-gen container to tell the dlnpc container to use it as the docker-gen when it's split from nginx (separate containers).

 * `DOCKER_PROVIDER` - Set this to change behavior on container ID retrieval.
 Optional.
 Current supported values:
   * No value (empty, not  set): no change in behavior.